rust-lang/rust/text/0000-kinds-of-allocators.md

  * (In other words, "unchecked" is in some sense a privilege being offered to impl's; but there is no guarantee that an arbitrary impl takes advantage of the privilege.)

+## Object-oriented Allocators

+Finally, we get to object-oriented programming.

+Since the `Allocator` trait has an associated error type, one cannot just encode virtually-dispatched allocator objects with `Box<Allocator>` or `&Allocator`; trait objects need to have their associated types specified as part of the object trait.

+In general, we expect allocator-parametric code to opt *not* to use trait objects to generalize over allocators, but instead to use generic types and instantiate those types with specific concrete allocators.

+Nonetheless, it *is* an option to write `Box<Allocator<Error=MemoryExhausted>>`, or `&Allocator<Error=BumpAllocError>`, when working with allocators that use each corresponding error type.

+ * (The allocator methods that are not object-safe, like `fn alloc_one<T>(&mut self)`, have a clause `where Self: Sized` to ensure that their presence does not cause the `Allocator` trait as a whole to become non-object-safe.)

+To encourage client code that chooses to use trait objects for their allocators to try to standardize on one choice of associated `Error` type, we provide a convenience `type` definition for [allocator objects][], `AllocatorObj`, which makes an opinionated decision about which one of the "standard error types" is the "right one" for such general purpose objects: namely, `AllocErr`, since it is both cheap to construct but also can provide some amount of context-sensitive information about the original cause of an allocation error.

+However, the main point remains that we expect this object-oriented usage of allocators to be rare.
+If this assumption turns out to be incorrect, we should revisit these decisions before stabilizing the allocator API (that would be the time to e.g. remove the associated error type).

 ## Why this API
 [Why this API]: #why-this-api